Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-In this study, a domain for a human brain vasculature model is defined as a union $\Omega \cup \hat{\Omega}$ of a microcirculation domain $\hat{\Omega}$ and a domain $\Omega$ composed of distinguishable arteries.
-In $\Omega$, we solve PPE to obtain an approximation for the arterial pressure.
-For the sake of simplicity, we consider the resting state, where venous pressure is zero \cite{caro2012mechanics}, i.e., $\tilde{p} = 0$, and the total pressure $\hat{p} = p - \tilde{p}$ corresponds to the difference $p$ between arterial and venous pressures.
-After solving PPE for $p$, the blood concentration in $\hat{\Omega}$ is approximated using Fick's law of diffusion.
-Finally, a conductivity atlas is obtained based on the concentration via Archie's law.
-This section briefly reviews the theoretical grounds of PPE, Fick's law of diffusion, and Archie's law of two-phase conductivity mixtures.
+where $\mathcal{C}({\bf x}, {\bf x}_0)$ is a geodesic, i.e., the shortest path on the surface, from a reference point ${\bf x}_0$ to ${\bf x}$ and $\hbox{d} {\bf r}$ its differential.
+The Riemannian metric utilized in formulations preserves local differences in shape and size across various head regions while maintaining the domain's shape across coordinate transformations.
+We include the Riemannian metric in our mathematical model for generality but do not explicitly discuss the curvature of the domain in this study.
+We solve PPE to obtain an approximation for $p$, after which volumetric blood concentration in $\hat{\Omega}$ is approximated using Fick's law of diffusion.
+Finally, electrical conductivity atlases are obtained based on the concentration via Archie's law.
+This section briefly reviews the theoretical grounds of PPE, Fick's law of diffusion, and Archie's law of two-phase electrical conductivity mixtures.